Your Goals Are Within Reach!

 Transfer to UC Riverside

 Continue your journey at UCR.
 Your hard work has put your goals within reach, we’re ready to help bring them closer.
-Use the attached checklist below to stay on track and be sure to review these tips to help prepare you to speak to a transfer admissions counselor.
+To stay on track, connect with a transfer admission counselor

 Transfer Steps: